-Welcome to the Krug lab at CSU Los Angeles.
+Welcome to the Krug lab at Cal State Los Angeles.
 We study the ecology and evolution of marine animals, focusing

-on the role of dispersal by planktonic larval stages.
-We seek to understand how dispersal and habitat colonization
+on the ecological and evolutionary role of dispersal by planktonic larval stages.
+We seek to understand how dispersal

-by larvae link populations, and to identify factors that limit gene flow, set range limits, and promote speciation
+and habitat selection by larvae link populations, and to identify factors that limit gene flow, set range limits, and promote

-ecology of range limits, to better understand how
+of range limits, to understand how physical stress

 and coastal currents that deliver larvae together

-define where a species occurs.
-This work will
+define the limits within which a species occurs.
+This

-lead to better predictions of ecosystem response to
+work will lead to better predictions of ecosystem

-ongoing climate change.
-We use sea slugs in the
+response to ongoing climate change.
+We use two

-genus Alderia as a model system for studies along
+species in the genus Alderia as a model system for

 A sampler of sacoglossan diversity